orc721/sandbox/README.md

 A collection of awesome Ruby static generators for sites, blogs, books, presentations, etc.

-A collection of awesome Ruby web frameworks, libraries, tools, etc.

 Note: :gem: stands for the RubyGems page, :octocat: stands for the GitHub page and :book: stands for the RubyDoc page.